sandialabs/slycat/docs/source/manual/DAC_Manual/AddingTableColumns.rst

 First, type the column name into the “New Categorical Column” text box.
 Next, add categories to your column.
-The categories can be added either manually by entering each category into the “New Category” text box and pushing the *Add Category* button, or uploaded from a file.
+The categories can be added either manually by entering each category into the “New Category” text box and pushing the *Add Category* button, or by uploading from a file.
 In Figure 42, two categories have been added manually, named “Category 1” and “Category 2”.
 These categories are shown in a list in the middle of the dialog.
 The “No Value” category is a required member of any category list.

 To upload a list of categories, select a file using the “Browse …” button.
 The file should be a text file containing one